gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/02 - Exodus.md

 **Moral sense:**
 1. The people of Israel shall not make a covenant with the people of the land, lest they become like them.
 Walking with God requires us to act differently than those who don't.

+#  Chapter 35
+**Key themes:**
+1. Repetition of prohibition of working on the Sabbath.
+2. Repetition of command to do the tabernacle and everything that was inside it.
+3. The tabernacle is done exclusively with donations from the congregation.
+4. Moses proclaims to Israel that Bezalel and Oholiab have been filled with the Spirit of God, gaining knowledge and hand-craftsmanship ability.

+# Chapter 36
+**Key themes:**
+1. The people donate much more than is necessary, so Moses says to them to stop donating.
+2. Construction of the tabernacle begins.

 ---
 # References